rust-lang/book/src/appendix-04-useful-development-tools.md

-## Appendix D - Useful Development Tools
+## Appendix D: Useful Development Tools

 In this appendix, we talk about some useful development tools that the Rust project provides.
 We’ll look at automatic formatting, quick ways to apply